Avery Johnson: New Jersey/Brooklyn Nets

 On June 10, 2010, Johnson was hired as head coach of the New Jersey Nets, which had just finished a dismal 2009–10 campaign with a 12–70 record.
 In his first year as coach of the Nets, the team improved slightly, doubling its win total from the previous season and finishing 24–58.
 However, the next year saw no such improvement, as his team went 22–44 in the lockout-shortened season.

 Johnson remained with the Nets when the team moved to Brooklyn in 2012.
 He was named the Eastern Conference Coach of the Month for October and November 2012 following an 11–4 start to the season.
 Despite that early success, the team went on to lose ten of its next 13 games, and subsequently Johnson was fired from his head coaching position on December 27, 2012.

 Second stint at ESPN

 In 2013, Johnson rejoined ESPN to appear as an analyst on SportsCenter, NBA Coast to Coast, and NBA Tonight.

 Alabama

 On April 5, 2015, ESPN reported that Johnson had verbally agreed to become the new head basketball coach at the University of Alabama, replacing Anthony Grant.
 The following day, the university officially announced Johnson's hiring as the school's 21st men's basketball coach.
 After losing in the first round of the 2019 National Invitation Tournament, Alabama and Johnson agreed to mutually part ways.

+Avery Capital

+In 2019, Avery returned to Dallas and began to focus on real estate.
+He partnered with John Bailey to form Allan Bailey Johnson.
+Combining his experience in private equity with John's expertise in the local real estate arena, Avery decided to expand his partnership with John to form Avery Capital in 2020.